dream_test/types

 Core types for dream_test.

 This module defines the data structures used throughout the framework.
-Most users won’t need to interact with these types directly—they’re used internally by the DSL, runner, and reporters.
+Most users won’t need to construct these values directly—dream_test/unit, dream_test/runner, and the reporter modules create them for you.

 Type Overview